-Formation of stones made of uric acid (or urates) result from metabolic issues which we will review below.
+The formation of stones made of uric acid (or urates) results from metabolic issues which we will review below.
 The Dalmatian is uniquely predisposed to stone formation because of an equally unique liver and kidney biochemistry.
 The gene that causes some Dalmatians to form stones seems to also be in the English Bulldog, though not nearly to the same extent.
-Because uric acid stones are formed in patients with congenital liver shunts, when they are found in breeds other than Dalmatians or English Bulldogs they warrant a liver work up.
+Because uric acid stones are formed in patients with congenital liver shunts, when they are found in breeds other than Dalmatians or English Bulldogs they warrant a liver workup.

 The Biochemistry of the Uric Acid Stone